browndeer/coprthr/doc/application_notes/epiphany_parallella_build/app_note_epiphany_parallella_build.md

 latest release update for version 1.6 or the stable-1.6 branch and then build using the following steps for Parallella:

-	./configure –enable-epiphany --disable-clete
+	./configure --enable-epiphany --disable-clete
 	make
 	sudo make install

-After installing the COPRTHR SDK, it is very important to update the `.bashrc` file for *both root and user* to add the required paths in order for the software to operate properly,
+After installing the COPRTHR SDK, it is very important to update the `.bashrc` file for *user(s)* to add the required paths in order for the software to operate properly,

 ~~~~~~~
 export PATH=/usr/local/browndeer/bin:$PATH